 Swarthout lived through the Great Depression of the 1930s, and this no doubt influenced his characterisation — he would’ve known women like Hilary Swank — pious and good, knowing how to make the best of tough situations.
 It’s interesting that Mary Bee doesn’t have to worry about money — it’s only everything else she has to worry about.

-The setting of the West inevitably links to the character weakness, which is how the best stories work.
+The setting of the West inevitably links to the character shortcoming, which is how the best stories work.
 Set in the 1850s, farm life was nigh on impossible without a family to help run a plot.
 We are shown Mary Bee struggling to til a field with two mules.
 She has just enough strength as a young woman to about manage farm life because she’s at the peak of her strength, but as she gets older she’ll lose a lot of that strength.
 In this era and in this setting, finding a husband is a matter of life and death.

 Though she loves music and used to play the piano for several hours daily, Mary Bee has no piano in the Wild West, so practises on an embroidered mat of black and white keys.
 This mat symbolises the sacrifice of pioneers in general.